Trinity (nuclear test): Personnel

-In the final two weeks before the test, some 250 personnel from Los Alamos were at work at the Trinity site, and Lieutenant Bush's command had ballooned to 125 men guarding and maintaining the base camp.
+In the final two weeks before the test, some 250 personnel from Los Alamos were at work at the Trinity Site, and Lieutenant Bush's command had ballooned to 125 men guarding and maintaining the base camp.
 Another 160 men under Major T.O.
 Palmer were stationed outside the area with vehicles to evacuate the civilian population in the surrounding region should that prove necessary.
 They had enough vehicles to move 450 people to safety and had food and supplies to last them for two days.
 Arrangements were made for Alamogordo Army Air Field to provide accommodation.
-Groves had warned the Governor of New Mexico, John J. Dempsey, that martial law might have to be declared in the southwestern part of the state.
+Groves warned Governor of New Mexico John J. Dempsey that martial law might have to be declared in the southwestern part of the state.